KaiLangen96/hangman/README.md

 [Lucidchart](https://www.lucidchart.com/), helping me to create the flow chart.

 [Antonio Rodríguez](https://www.linkedin.com/in/antonio-rodr%C3%ADguez-bb9b99b7/), as my mentor.
-Once again, he helped me a lot getting started with the memory game and laying out a plan.
+He is an absolute legend and an immense help in creating my projects.